Monkyofwar/HeadwindSim-Docs/docs/HDW330Neo_Overview.md

 <details>
 <summary>Q: What liveries are available?</summary>
-Headwind Simulations provides our own branded livery as well as 10+ highyly detailed liverys in our livery pack found on our installer.
-We recommend downloading compatible liveries from Flightsim.to.
+Headwind Simulations provides our own branded livery as well as over 10 highyly detailed liverys in our livery pack found on our installer, Or alternatively download compatible liveries from Flightsim.to.
 </details>

 <details>